Fast LiDAR Data Generation with Rectified Flows: Method

 \myparagraph{Architecture design.} Our model is built upon HDiT (hourglass diffusion transformer)~\cite{crowson2024scalable}, which is a ViT-based architecture proposed for pixel-space diffusion models.
 The key idea is to use a sliding window self-attention mechanism~\cite{hassani2023neighborhood} to avoid increasing the $\mathcal{O}(n^2)$ computation with respect to the number of tokens $n$.
-It thereby enables high-resolution image generation without using the aforementioned compression~\cite{rombach2022high} or staged upsampling~\cite{saharia2022photorealistic}, despite the pure Transformer structure.
-In this paper, to generate \textit{panoramic} range and reflectance images representing LiDAR data, we modify HDiT as follows. (i) The sliding window in the self-attention layers~\cite{hassani2023neighborhood} is modified to operate in a horizontal circular pattern using a circular padding technique~\cite{zyrianov2022learning,nakashima2024lidar}. (ii) Following the recent ViT-based architecture for LiDAR processing~\cite{yang2024tulip}, the patch size in tokenization is changed from the default square shape to a landscape shape of $1\times4$.
+It thereby enables high-resolution image generation without requiring the AE-based compression~\cite{rombach2022high-resolution} or staged upsampling~\cite{saharia2022photorealistic}, despite the pure Transformer structure.
+To adapt HDiT for \textit{panoramic} LiDAR range and reflectance image generation, we introduce the following modifications. (i) The sliding window in the self-attention layers~\cite{hassani2023neighborhood} is modified to operate in a horizontal circular pattern using a circular padding technique~\cite{zyrianov2022learning,nakashima2024lidar}. (ii) Following the recent ViT-based architecture for LiDAR processing~\cite{yang2024tulip}, the patch size in tokenization is changed from the default square shape to a landscape shape of $1\times4$.
 The sliding windows also has the landscape shape of $3\times9$. (iii) We use pre-defined LiDAR beam angles to condition the \textit{relative} positional embeddings (RoPE~\cite{su2021roformer}) in the self-attention layers, limiting the angular frequencies to harmonics. (iv) Similar to ViT~\cite{dosovitskiy2021image}, we apply a learnable additive bias to the tokens as an \textit{absolute} positional embedding (APE); otherwise, the generated LiDAR point clouds involve random azimuth rotation.